camptocamp/papyrus/README.rst

 In the above example the ``Spot`` objects returned by the ``query`` call must implement the Python Geo Interface.

+Notes:

+* The (Geo)JSONP is a way to do cross domain service call.

-Note: The GeoJSON renderer requires simplejson 2.1 or higher.
+* The GeoJSON(P) renderers requires simplejson 2.1 or higher.
 Indeed, to be able to deal with ``decimal.Decimal`` values, which are common when using SQLAlchemy, we set ``use_decimal`` to ``True`` when calling the ``dumps`` function, and only simplejson 2.1 and higher support that argument.

 MapFish Web Services
 --------------------